Helen-R/Getdata-project1/CodeBook.md

 **"Acc"**
 Values related to "Acc" (the acceleration signal from the smartphone accelerometer) are in standard gravity units 'g'.
 **"Gyro"**
-Values related to "Acc" (the angular velocity vector measured by the gyroscope) are radians/second.
+Values related to "Gyro" (the angular velocity vector measured by the gyroscope) are radians/second.